 Equal Rites provides examples of the following tropes:

 - Achievements in Ignorance: Esk is able to teleport something without a "counter-weight" because no-one's ever told her this is impossible.
 This later undergoes a minor retcon where another character states it is possible to do this, just very risky.

 - Animal Reaction Shot: The goats that watch the wizard.
 And then watch — well, nothing — go up the road.

-- Armor-Piercing Slap: Granny smacks Eskarina for turning her brother into a pig.
+- Armor-Piercing Slap: Granny smacks Eskarina for throwing a tantrum and insulting her.
 This shocks Esk, and the readers.

 - Baleful Polymorph: Esk turns her teasing brother Gulta into a pig.

 - Breaking the Glass Ceiling: Eskarina, a girl who wants to be a wizard and not a witch.
 Both witches and wizards would mostly prefer that this not occur, but she becomes the first female student at the Unseen University anyway.
 Based on her eventual reappearance in I Shall Wear Midnight, she did well for herself - but Unseen University still seems to be a male institution despite having made an exception for her.

 - Break the Haughty: Esme Weatherwax.
 She's so certain that women can't be wizards that the staff and Eskarina's growing magic have to beat some sense into her.
 Justified in that when she realizes that Esk needs wizard training, that it will make Esk's life much harder.
 Afterward, Granny never talks about the one time she failed big time.